brianhouse/art_and_code/units/0_algorithm/getting_started.md

   <img src="code/canvas_2.png" width=500 /><br />
 </p>

 A window with the title "Mode Manager" will appear.
-Scroll down until you see "Python" and press "Install."
+Scroll down until you see "**Python Mode for Processing 3**" (not 4!) and press "Install."

 <p align="center">
   <img src="code/canvas_3.png" width=500 /><br />